digitalfabrik/integreat-app/docs/build-configs.md

 For the standard development build config `integreat-test-cms` there is also the shortcut `yarn start`.

-To access the values of the build config use [this method](../src/modules/app/constants/buildConfig.js).
+To access the values of the build config import [buildConfig.js](../src/modules/app/constants/buildConfig.js).

 ### Gradle (Android Build)